-Like bag filters, cartridge filters can achieve down to 5 micron removal and can remove both inorganic and organic contaminants.
-The initial expense of these filters is comparable with other filters; however, because cartridges need to be changed out frequently, the ongoing expense is much higher.
+Like bag filters, cartridge filters can achieve down to five-micron removal of both inorganic and organic contaminants.
+The initial expense of these filters is comparable with other filters.
+Because cartridges need to be changed out frequently, the cost of operation is significant.
 Cartridge filters offer flexibility of adjusting the micron filtration provided when needed, like bag filters, but with little or no by-pass, ensuring the maximum amount of water is treated.

 Filters: Sand Media Filters